earacena/2D-GUI-API/README.md

   C/C++, SDL 2.0
 ## Description

-  This API allows the creation of panels, buttons, and custom components with working mouse press, hover, and boundary detection.
+  This API allows the creation of panels, buttons, and custom components with working mouse press, hover, and boundary detection for 2D applications using the SDL 2.0 framework.

 ## Build instructions